- Catalyst Series Blog

 March 1, 2017 | Wednesday | 5-6:30PM | Free | RSVP Here

+Working from elements inspired by butoh and hip-hop dance practices, Michael leads students through a series of movement, image, and improvisational exercises in order to develop character-based expression and demonstrate how cultural identity and dance are interrelated and can be utilized for contemporary expression.
 This workshop is open to dancers, theater-makers, and movement enthusiasts wishing to explore Butoh, Hip-Hop, and more.
-All participants get a free ticket to the Saturday performance of Flash.
+All participants get a free ticket to the Saturday performance of Flash (as available).
 Dress for movement.
 RSVP Required.

 With Rennie Harris